jabali-jhonatan/comfy-pack/README.md

-# ComfyUI-IDL
+# ComfyUI-Pack

-ComfyUI custom nodes for input and output specification.
+A toolkit to ship, run, deploy your ComfyUI workflows.